kostaskougios/scala-sideeffects-examples/README.md

 for real life applications.

 The big benefit?
 It is easy to test and we can write complete tests (tests that test every bit of our app) for it.
-Now compare that to the project you work on a daily basis!
+Now compare that to the project you work daily!

-Now it is time to test it.
+It is time to test it.
 First lets create a lib we can use for tests:

 ```scala
 trait InMemoryPrintLnLib extends PrintLnLib: